meetbhanushali1053/bharat-intern-task-2/bharat intern task-2/bharat intern task-2/README.md

 # Bharat-Interm-Temperature-conveter-Task-3
-This is the task 3, This task was about making the Temperature Converter using HTML, CSS AND JavaScript, This task is provided by Oasis Infobyte
+This is the task 3, This task was about making the Temperature Converter using HTML, CSS AND JavaScript, This task is provided by Bharat Intern